 The Best Gear for Small Apartments

 Small homes are fragile ecosystems.
 Throw in some clutter, and a small space becomes chaotic, cramped, and generally unpleasant.
 But when everything’s in harmony and organized, even the tiniest space can feel expansive and refreshingly minimalist.
 We’ve been there.
-Many of the Sweethome’s staff live or have lived in tiny urban apartments of 250 to 500 square feet (some with significant others, babies, pets, and all their stuff!).
+Many Sweethome staffers live or have lived in tiny urban apartments of 250 to 500 square feet (some with significant others, babies, pets, and all their stuff!).

 - Choose the right size: Often this means getting smaller versions of things—like a compact fan or cordless vacuum—that will stow more easily.

-- Maximize vertical space: Hill uses floor-to-ceiling closets to provide more storage.
+- Maximize vertical space: Use floor-to-ceiling closets to provide more storage.
 The same principle applies to hooks, magnets, hanging racks, and pegboards that take advantage of walls and the backs of doors.

-- Fold away: Hill recommends investing in things “that nest, fold, stretch, or that are compact.”
-Items that can be stored flat or rolled, such as a folding chair, clothes drying rack, or air mattress for guests, are especially good for preserving floor space.
+- Fold away: Items that can be stored flat or rolled, such as a folding chair, a clothes-drying rack, or an air mattress for guests, are especially good for preserving floor space.

 - Go for quality: Well-made clothes, furnishings, and appliances may initially cost more, but you won’t have to replace them in a few years.
-“Sometimes, the expensive thing is the best and most financially smart,” said Hill.
+In the long run, they can be financially smarter investments.

 Table of contents

 - Closet and laundry

 - Personal stash